buildkite/docker-buildkite-agent/README.md

 ## SSH Configuration

+There are many approaches to exposing secrets, such as SSH keys, into containers.

+One approach is to run `ssh-agent` on the host machine and mount the ssh-agent socket into the containers.
+See the [Buildkite Agent SSH keys documentation](https://buildkite.com/docs/agent/ssh-keys) for examples on using ssh-agent.

-This image includes [docker-ssh-env-config](https://github.com/buildkite/docker-ssh-env-config) to allow you to enble SSH debug output, set known hosts, and set private keys via environment variables.
+A less-recommended approach is to use the built-in [docker-ssh-env-config](https://github.com/buildkite/docker-ssh-env-config) which allows you to enble SSH debug output, set known hosts, and set private keys via environment variables.
 See [its readme](https://github.com/buildkite/docker-ssh-env-config#readme) for usage details.

 ## Third Party Images